The best known and used methods of Chemometrics and Machine Learning are presented here below.

 ANN – Artificial Neural Networks

 Artificial neural networks (ANN), or shallow networks (to differentiate them from deep learning methods), are modeling tools imitating the biological principle of neurons.
 The most used Artificial Neural Network is the Multi-Layer Perceptron (MLP).
 It is organized in layers of interconnected neurons (fully connected), with, at least 3 layers:

 - 1 input layer corresponding to the variables X (1 neuron per column)

 - 1 or more hidden layer (s) of k neurons that correspond to the weights which will have to be trained to build the model

 - 1 output layer corresponding to the Y (1 neuron per column).

-The y can be quantitative values to be predicted or to classes according to the type of network developed.
-ANN are non-linear stochastic methods, i.e. each modelling process will lead to a different result.
+They can be quantitative values to be predicted or classes according to the type of network developed.
+ANN are non-linear stochastic methods, i.e. each modeling process will lead to a different result.
 It is generally recommended to carry out several iterations.

 Non-linearities are managed by the use of activation functions at the output of each neuron from the hidden layer(s).
 Different kinds of activation functions exist (tangent, sigmoid, etc.).